Hands-On Workshop

 5. Type ls to browse the project files that were installed with the command quire new

-6. When you are ready, type quire preview to generate a preview website.
+6. When you are ready, make sure you are in the my-project folder and type quire preview to generate a preview website.
 Ignore the output in the Terminal/Powershell.
 Your project is ready to preview when you see http://localhost:8080/.

 7. Cut-and-paste the URL into your browser.
 Ta-da!
 Your new project is up-and-running!